omarfaruk305/Flashcards/README.md

 - Worked with 4 people as a team.
 - Main goal is the project try to people learn words by cards.
 Dutch-Eng
 - Created in 1.5 week.
-* You can install the game from below of installer file .
-* Without install Created exe for Windows and you can just click to exe without download Python or anything else.

 ## Tools
 - PyQt5 for interface